Raising a Family in Lawrenceville

 With over 1,000 school-aged children, Lawrenceville has a lot to offer families: parks and playgrounds, neighborhood schools that welcome close partnerships with the community, family-friendly businesses like Arsenal Lanes, Kickback pinball café, Brambler Boutique, Dragonfly Castle Toys, and Row House Cinema, amenities like the Lawrenceville branch of the Carnegie Library of Pittsburgh and the Estelle S. Campbell Boys and Girls Club, annual events like the Back to School Bash, Halloween Party, the Joy of Cookie Mall, and the Big Hunt, comprehensive medical services at the highly-esteemed UPMC St. Margaret’s Lawrenceville Family Health Center, a neighborhood-serving summer camp, parent networks like the Lawrenceville Play Group and school-based parent organizations, and youth programs like 9th Ward Youth Athletics, swim lessons, tennis clinics, and soccer—and much more!

 Believing that families are critical to the neighborhood’s long-term success, Lawrenceville United is committed to supporting programs and community development that make Lawrenceville a great place to raise kids.
 One of our flagship programs, PEP Rally, works with local parents, school staff, and community partners to strengthen and support our neighborhood public schools.
+To learn more about PEP Rally and other resources for local families, please see the links below or contact our office at (412) 802-7220.

 Latest PEP Rally News